 For Divers who have technical diver training, there is a second lorry deck that runs beneath the main cargo deck on Zenobia.

-Running the entire length of the wreck, this is a 172 metre penetration dive, where you can see the only car and a JCB.
-Don't forget your torches and reels for this dive.
+Running the entire length of the wreck, this is a 172 metre penetration dive, where you can see the only car and a Forklift Truck.
+Don't forget your torches for this dive.

 Equally, we have the Engine Room, which is accessible for Technical and Rebreather Divers diving the Zenobia.

 Scuba-Tech Diving Centre offers our divers a choice between one long decompression dive (around 90 minutes) on the Zenobia or two recreational dives, depending on the experience and qualification level of the divers.

 Our charter boat offers plenty of shaded deck space and solid kitting-up benches, leaving port at 9am.
 Generally, we are back at the dive centre by 3pm.

 You can also take away your own memento of the Zenobia Shipwreck by purchasing one of our exclusive Zenobia Keyrings, designed and created solely for Scuba Tech Diving Centre, Cyprus.

 For Photo images of Zenobia wreck and Divers taken by Scuba-Tech Diving centre, visit our Underwater Photo Gallery.
 Other Photo Galleries Include; Diver Training in Cyprus, Recreational Diving in Cyprus and Techncial Diving in Cyprus

 Book your Scuba Diving in Cyprus with Scuba Tech Diving Centre with a Diving Deposit.
 Payments are secured by PAYPAL but you do not need a PAYPAL account to book.
 Use Debit or Credit Card to make a one off payment through PAYPAL